Open data

 • 50% of all electric flight movements worldwide

-Curious about the activities of the Pipistrel Velis Electro at Teuge and other airfields?
-Via Electric Aircraft Airports you can follow the registered flight movements of electric aircraft.
-Please note: this overview is a count since September 2024 – in reality we have already completed many more electric flights.
+Curious about the activity of the Pipistrel Velis Electro at Teuge and other airfields?
+Through Electric Aircraft Airports you can follow the registered movements of electric aircraft.
+Please note: this overview is a count since September 2024 — in reality, we have already carried out many more electric flights.

-• Expansion to Lelystad Airport in the short term
+• Expansion to Lelystad Airport in the near term

 • Caribbean expansion (Aruba & Bonaire) planned for 2026–2027